 Jane hopes to bring her humanistic and contract management skills to the board to help ensure service users views are heard, and that their experiences are positive, supportive and person centre led.

-Public: East & Mid Surrey
+Public: East & Mid-Surrey

 Karen Hamilton